dariober/ASCIIGenome/docs/commandHelp.rst

 nextChrom
 +++++++++

-:code:`nextChrom`
+:code:`nextChrom [-m] [-M] [-r]`

 Go to the start of the next chromsome or contig.

+* :code:`-m`: Go to next chrom having this minimum size. *

+* :code:`-M`: Go to next chrom having this maximum size. *

+* :code:`-r`: Go to next chrom matching this regex.

+Without arguments, go to the next chromosome in the sequence dictionary.

+* Ignored with unknown chromosome sizes.

 Find
 ----